 The savings milestone suggestions may have limited applicability if your pre-retirement income is expected to fall outside that range.
-Individuals may need to save more or less than the suggest savings rate guideline depending on retirement age, desired retirement lilestyle, assets saved to date, and other factors.
+Individuals may need to save more or less than the suggest savings rate guideline depending on retirement age, desired retirement lifestyle, assets saved to date, and other factors.

 Fidelity developed the savings milestones through multiple market simulations based on historical market data.
 These simulations take into account the volatility that a variety of asset allocations might experience under different market conditions.

-Given the above assumptions for retirement age, planning age, wage growth, and income replacement targets, the results were successful in 8 out of 10 hypothetical market conditions during accumulation and 9 out of 10 during retirement and where the average equity allocation over the full investment horizon was roughly 80% of more for the hypothetical partialio.
+Given the region-specific assumptions, including retirement age, planning age (life expectancy), wage growth, and income replacement targets, the Retirement Savings Guidelines were evaluated at the 90th percentile confidence level for the U.S. and China.
+Guideline values for all other regions were evaluated at the 80th percentile for the accumulation (vorking and saving) phase and the 90th percentile for the decumulation (retirement) phase.
+The average lifetime equity allocation of the hypothetical portfolio was assumed to be roughly 50%.
 Remember, past performance is no guarantee of future results.
 Performance returns for actual investments will generally be reduced by fees or expenses not reflected in these hypothetical calculations.
 Returns will also generally be reduced by taxes.